jdbctemplatemapper/jdbctemplatemapper/README.md

 }
 ```

-In this case you will have to manually set the id value before calling insert()
+In this case you will have to manually set the id value before invoking insert()

 **@Column**